maxvfischer/DIY-CNC-machine/README.md

 ![vref_stepper_drivers_7](./images/build/frame/vref_stepper_drivers_7.jpg)

-A USB cable was connected to the Arduino Uno and to a computer to supply the Arduino with power.
+A USB cable (**E28**) was connected to the Arduino Uno and to a computer to supply the Arduino with power.

 The power wires connected to the 12v power supply were connected to the CNC shield:

 * Red cable -> **+**
 * Black cable -> **-**

-Power was then added to the system by inserting a C13 cable into the C14 connector on the front panel of the large electronic box.
+Power was then added to the system by inserting the C13 cable (**E30**) into the C14 connector on the front panel of the large electronic box.

 ![vref_stepper_drivers_8](./images/build/frame/vref_stepper_drivers_8.jpg)